-In first year we all get a chance to experience different placements.
-We all have a community placement, a postnatal placement and a labour placement.
-Labour placements are usually split into high risk units and low risk birthing units.
+In this blog, Amber tells us about their placement experience.
+In the first year of studying a midwifery degree, student midwives get a chance to experience community, postnatal, and labour placement.
+Labour placements are usually split into high-risk units and low-risk birthing units.

 I was thrown into the deep end.
-Within 6 weeks of being on the course I was on a high risk labour ward.
+Within six weeks of being on the BSc (Hons) Midwifery course I was on a high risk labour ward.
 I loved the placement but it was a shock to the system.

 My first day came round, I was a bundle of nerves and I couldn't even stomach breakfast (make sure you have breakfast because you WILL get hungry!).
 I entered the ward and found my mentor.
 Having never worked in a hospital, saying I was scared was an understatement!
 My mentor was amazing and helped me settle my nerves straight away.
 We took handover and went to look after our labouring woman.... things didn't go to plan and we ended up in theatre for a c-section.
 Something I wasn't expecting!
 But it was incredible.
 When the baby was born I had a little tear!